jkzorz/Metagenomes_Illumina/annotation.md

 ```

-Use kofamscan to look for specific KOs:
+Use hmmer to look for specific KOs:
 **photo_KO_list.txt**
 - K02703: PsbA
 - K02706: PsbD